 Idea #8: Use a shadow box for reward ribbons and pins.

-Instead of having all these pins and ribbons all over the place, we updated the ribbons and awards throughout the years because of the easy access.
+Instead of having all these pins and ribbons all over the place, we updated the ribbons and awards throughout the years because they were easy to access.
 When we did the Pine Car Derby for Cub Scouts, we would have him open it up and add the awards he won.

 Where did I place this shadow box?

-Since it was my son's awards, we placed them on the wall near his desk so he would see them.
+Since it was my son's award, we placed them on the wall near his desk so he would see them.

 To make this family memorabilia that honors the women in my life, I used the following:

 - A shadow box